What is Flatbed Trucking?

 The Trucking Industry Job Growth in 2020 and the Future

 One of the biggest concerns for anyone who is looking to enter the professional trucking industry is job security.
 If you look at the numbers of new drivers at the current rate of growth according to the Bureau of Labor Statics the following: “The percentage of change or growth projected for Tractor-Trailer Drivers Along with Heavy Truck Operators as an occupation is expected to grow by 5%” This represents an increase of nearly 100,000 drivers between 2018-2028.
 Along with this static, the average age of a CDL Class A truck driver is around 49 years old.
-This means in the next 20 years there will be a demand for younger aged to middle age truck drivers in future to keep the cargo in the united states moving.
+This means in the next 20 years there will be a demand for younger aged to middle age truck drivers in the future to keep the cargo in the united states moving.

 Along with these great numbers and statistics for professional truck driver job security online shopping has seen increases of over 30% in the last year.
-This brings the normal average revenue per online shopper to $1,804 dollars per person with 68 of males shopping online and 72% of females shopping online (source: Optinmonster).
-In 2021 with the rise of online shopping becoming increasingly popular and retail shopping is still popular there will always be an abundance of packages that are needed to be shipped inside of the trucking industry.
+This brings the normal average revenue per online shopper to $1,804 dollars per person with 68 males shopping online and 72% of females shopping online (source: Optinmonster).
+In 2021 with the rise of online shopping becoming increasingly popular and retail shopping still popular there will always be an abundance of packages that are needed to be shipped inside of the trucking industry.

 Why Does Flatbed Trucking Pay More?

 Flatbed trucking traditionally pays more than other types of professional trucking due to the different types of cargo they are transporting on the public roadways that require more attention, planning, rules, and securement knowledge.
 Some of the main differences in flatbed trucking are heavy machinery, oversized metal objects, and construction materials that are used to build anything from offices, houses, or manufacturing locations.
 This makes this job extremely important for someone to be reliable as tight deadlines in those industries could have costly delays for the many different teams involved in these projects.